SEAR: Simple and Efficient Adaptation of Visual Geometric Transformers for Unpaired RGB+Thermal 3D Reconstruction: Datasets

 \subsection{Publicly Available Datasets}

 Despite the scarcity of RGB-thermal datasets with ground-truth poses, we show that fine-tuning our model requires only limited real-world data.
-Our training set includes 66 scenes (around 15,000 RGB+thermal image pairs), aggregated from five publicly available datasets and randomly split into 48 training and 18 evaluation scenes: ThermoScenes~\cite{hassanThermoNeRFMultimodalNeural2025} 15(train)/5(val), ThermalNeRF~\cite{thermalnerf} 8/2, ThermalGaussian~\cite{luThermalGaussianThermal3D2024a} 11/3, ThermalMix~\cite{thermalmix} 4/2, and the Radar Forest (\orebrodataset) Dataset\footnote{a yet-to-be-published extension of \url{https://github.com/RNP-lab/viking_hill_radar_lidar_camera_dataset}} 9/6.
-Scene names per split are listed in the Supplementary Material.
+Our training set includes 66 scenes (around 15,000 RGB-thermal image pairs), aggregated from five publicly available datasets and randomly split into 48 training and 18 evaluation scenes: ThermoScenes~\cite{hassanThermoNeRFMultimodalNeural2025} 17(train)/5(val), ThermalNeRF~\cite{thermalnerf} 7/2, ThermalGaussian~\cite{luThermalGaussianThermal3D2024a} 11/3, ThermalMix~\cite{thermalmix} 4/2, and the Radar Forest (\orebrodataset)~\cite{kubelka2026vikinghilldatasetlidarradarcamera} Dataset 9/6---scene names per split are in the Supplementary Material (Sec.
+K).
 We exclude datasets not designed for scene reconstruction (e.g., autonomous driving datasets like~\cite{lee2022vivid++, ms2}).

 For ThermoScenes, ThermalGaussian, and ThermalMix, RGB and thermal images are paired with identical extrinsics.
 We derive ground-truth extrinsics, intrinsics, and depth from VGGT reconstructions on RGB images, then transfer these to corresponding thermal frames.
 Since our goal is cross-modal reconstruction from unpaired data (not improving VGGT's pose estimation), using VGGT-derived RGB poses as ground truth does not bias validation.
 In ThermalNeRF~\cite{thermalnerf}, RGB and thermal images are paired via a known rigid transformation.
 We estimate RGB extrinsics using VGGT and derive thermal extrinsics by applying the rigid transform.
 Thermal depth maps are generated by projecting RGB depth estimates into 3D world points and reprojecting them onto the thermal frame.
 The \orebrodataset dataset includes high-precision camera poses captured via a motion capture system and sparse LiDAR point clouds---both serving as ground truth in evaluation, eliminating the need for ground truth estimation using VGGT.
 We generate depth maps by projecting LiDAR points into the camera frame using the provided extrinsics and intrinsics.